-The first process is one that brings people together whom have a mutual interest in seeing the community thrive, residents, NGOs, and any others who have the same goal.
+The first process is one that brings people together who have a mutual interest in seeing the community thrive; residents, NGOs, and any others who have the same goal.
 The meeting is split up into two main parts.
-Before the real meeting starts though, ground rules must be agreed to.
+Before the real meeting starts, ground rules must be agreed to.
 He was very insistent that rules not be mandated from the “leader” of the group, but that everyone agrees to them.
-They are that each person has two minutes to share with the group why they came to the meeting, what they have to offer others at the meeting, and what they are looking for.
+During the first part of the meeting, each person has two minutes to share with the group why they came to the meeting, what they have to offer others at the meeting, and what they are looking for.
 The person beside them is in charge of keeping them within their time frame, with a stopwatch going around the circle as the speaker changes.
-The second half of the meeting is a time of networking, connecting and talking with those people who may be able to help in your endeavors and/or whom you may be able to help.
+The second half of the meeting is a time of networking, connecting with those people who may be able to help in your endeavors, and/or whom you may be able to help.
 From there, community projects can be developed within communities.

-The second group uniting process came as an offshoot of this meeting.
-Luiz realized that many of the connections made in these meetings wouldn’t last for the long term.
+The second group-uniting process came as an offshoot of this meeting.
+Luiz realized that many of the connections made in these meetings were not lasting long term.
 One piece of work might get done, but nothing continued.
 He understood the breakdown to be a lack of true relationships between people.
 Thus, he and a clinical psychologist implemented a well-known technique called community therapy.
 People are gathered together to share their stories, to share who they are.
 The objective is to share your experience in any given situation.
-The example he gave was this.
-“Say your dad beats your mom.
-You don’t talk about what a bad person your dad is, saying ‘That son of a b***’ you talk about how you feel because of it.
+The example he gave was this, “Say your dad beats your mom.
+You do not talk about what a bad person your dad is, saying ‘That son of a b***’, you talk about how you feel because of it.
 I’m sad.
 I’m angry.”
 He lauds this technique as unifying communities to achieve greater things.
 “People who’ve never met before the meeting, walk out with intense relationships.”

 George A. de Araújo – SESC Rio

-While there are several things that George does, one of them is coordinate the SESC Rio office in Tijuca, much like Luiz did between 2002 and 2011.
+While there are several things that George does, one of them is to coordinate the SESC Rio office in Tijuca, much like Luiz did between 2002 and 2011.
 He is also a short film producer for educational and cultural documentary projects.
-This has put him in contact with various leaders across the city and he has
+This has put him in contact with various leaders across the city and he has given him a unique perspective on community organizing.

 One interesting story he told was about a video production class he was teaching in an era when “social inclusion” was the mantra of NGOs all over the city.
 A priority of this movement was technology inclusion.
-Classes were happening in every favela, with all the latest, newest equipment.
+Classes were happening in every favela, with all the latest equipment.
 People came to the classes, and learned how to make short videos.
-However, they couldn’t do any of those things on their own because the equipment used in the courses wasn’t accessible to them after the class ended.
-It was then that George and a friend of his decided to offer a class with all the cheapest equipment you could by at Casa & Video, the large chain of technology stores in the city.
-That way, when the course was over, the students could buy the equipment they knew how to use and make their own videos.
+However, they could not do any of those things on their own because the equipment used in the courses was not accessible to them after the class ended.
+It was then that George and a friend of his decided to offer a class with all the cheapest equipment you could buy at Casa & Video, the large chain of technology stores in the city.
+That way, when the course was over, the students could buy the equipment they knew how to use, and make their own videos.
 This is just one example of how George thinks about development work.